 We could be adversely affected if compounded pellets are subject to negative publicity.
 We could also be adversely affected if compounded pellets sold by any compounding outsourcing facilities, prove to be, or are asserted to be, harmful to patients or are otherwise subject to negative publicity.
 For example, in 2015, the FDA required labeling changes for prescription testosterone replacement therapy to warn of increased risk of heart attacks and strokes.
 There are a number of factors that could result in the injury or death of a patient who receives a compounded formulation, including quality issues, manufacturing or labeling flaws, improper packaging or unanticipated or improper uses of the products, any of which could result from human or other error.
 Any of these situations could lead to a recall of, or safety alert relating to, one or more of the products we recommend as part of our training.
 Similarly, to the extent any of the components of approved drugs or other ingredients used by the outsourcing facilities with whom we have relationships have quality or other problems that adversely affect the finished compounded preparations, our sales could be adversely affected.
 For example, some of the contracted outsourcing facilities have been the subject of civil suits alleging patient harm as a result of an improper formulation unrelated to the products we recommend.
 If a product which we recommend as part of our training becomes the subject of a civil or criminal suit, we may be subject to significant liability for any damages suffered by the plaintiffs and associated costs and penalties.
-Defending against any such actions can be costly, time-consuming and may require significant financial and personnel resources.
-Therefore, even if we are successful in defending against any such actions that may be brought against us, our business may be impaired.
-In addition, in the ordinary course of business, a voluntarily recall of one of the products we recommend as part of our training or may be instituted in response resulting from the use or misuse of the compounded products we recommend as part of our training or any other compounded formulations made or sold by other companies, could have a material adverse impact on our business, results of operations and financial condition.
+Defending against any such actions that may be brought against us, our business may be impaired.
+In addition, in the ordinary course of business, a voluntarily recall of one of the products we recommend as part of our training or may be instituted in response to a practitioner or clinic complaint.
+Because of our dependence upon medical and patient perceptions, any adverse publicity associated with illness or other adverse ef resulting from the use or misuse of the compounded products we recommend as part of our training or any other compounded formulations made or sold by other companies, could have a material adverse impact on our business, results of operations and financial condition.